tgermain/grandRepositorySky/README.md

 SPRINT :
 - Do a sample project to understand how to send/receive and parse messages in GO
-- Make a library to send/receive messages
+- Make a library to send/receive messages 		Tim
 - Do logs (with timestamps, colors ?)
+Tim
 - Make tests
 - Modify the existing code to make stuffs work
 - Handle when a node quit the ring (not gracefuly)
 - What lookup can/should/actually return

+Work In progress (Tim):
+- logs : almost done, easy part
+- send/receive message library :
+	- marshal/unmarshal -> easy with stdlib
+	- use of channel : the idea is to add in the message struct a channel for the anwer

 TODO :
 - All methods which return a `*DHTNode` must return an **id** and we have to perform a `lookup(id)`